8 min read

 Likewise, it’s important to continue to engage your dog’s brain to keep them healthy and have a better quality of life.
 I have written about enrichment before

-(link to past blog?), but some of my favorite options for seniors include the tried-and-true Kong toys for feeding meals and snacks, snuffle mats, and sniffaris.
-Sniff-focused walks are especially great because it also combines the physical activity component!
 There are also plenty of great training activities you can take part in, like targeting, playing games like 101 Things to Do with a Box, or taking a nose work class.
 There are lots of options and again, having a trainer you can work with can be a great way to get help to find the best activities for your dog.

 Build an Army of Senior Medical Support

 I credit Preston’s extensive team of medical experts for his quality of life.
-By the age of 17, our extended family grew to include three holistic vets, two oncologists, one internist, one ophthalmologist, one cardiologist and one physical therapist.
-Seek out the support of a holistic or integrative medicine vet, along with specialists, to support any medical conditions your dog may be facing.
-Innovative alternative healthcare options really helped Preston, including hyperbaric, acupuncture and laser therapy.
+By the age of 17, our extended family grew to include three holistic vets, two oncologists, one internist, one ophthalmologist, one cardiologist, and one physical therapist.

 Maintain Health through Proper Grooming and Quality Nutrition

-In addition to your host of experts, remember to maintain their health through regular grooming like brushing, bathing, tooth brushing and nail trims.
-Brushing teeth is as important as ever because older dogs are at more risk going under anesthesia than their younger counterparts.
+Brushing teeth is as important as ever because older dogs are at more risk of going under anesthesia than their younger counterparts.
 Dental disease can impact their organs as well, and nails that are too long can affect their gait, exacerbating problems like arthritis.
-Regular brushing and bathing can not only keep them clean and feeling well, but it can also help alert you to any new lumps, bumps or skin sensitivities.
+Regular brushing and bathing can not only keep them clean and feeling well, but it can also help alert you to any new lumps, bumps, or skin sensitivities.

 As your dog ages, consult with your veterinarian about senior diet options that are best for your dog.
 Maintaining a healthy weight is important, and some dogs may have waning appetites.
-Be sure to report major changes to your
+Be sure to report major changes to your veterinarian and be mindful that a refusal to eat can be pointing to an underlying disease.

-veterinarian and be mindful that a refusal to eat can be pointing to an underlying disease.
-Try to remember that your dog may not just be “picky,” but may not feel well.
-I love feeding a raw diet, but as Preston got older, he preferred a gently-cooked meal instead.
-You can also help your dog eat well and finish meals by adding warm water to increase the smell, as smell is extremely important for dogs to eat, or add other items to their meal, such as boiled chicken, bone broth or other nutritious toppers.
+You can also help your dog eat well and finish meals by adding warm water to increase the smell, as scent is extremely important for dogs to eat, or add other items to their meal, such as boiled chicken, bone broth, or other nutritious toppers.
 There are numerous kinds on the market!

 There is No Greater Gift than the Love of a Golden Dog

 Whether you’re thinking about bringing home a new, gently-used dog for the holidays, or any day of the year.
-I promise, you will never regret giving a senior dog a chance.
+I promise you will never regret giving a senior dog a chance.
 Even if you’re not ready for a forever commitment, you can help a senior dog transition out of the shelter more easily by fostering older dogs in need.

 Love doggedly,